Olympics-Tokyo's Olympic Stadium holds track and field test event, minus fans | Sports-Games

 Olympics-Tokyo's Olympic Stadium holds track and field test event, minus fans

-The evening session is to include several events including finals for the pole vault, high jump, javelin throw and the men's 100 metre.
+The evening session is to include several events including finals for the pole vault, high jump, javelin and the men's 100 metres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)